 WHEN are the competitions held?

-Most Academic Games competitions are held after school throughout the year.
-Propaganda and On-Sets competitions are held in the fall.
-Presidents and Equations competitions are held in the spring.
-The top local players qualify to compete in the annual AGLOA National Tournament.
+Academic Games competitions are held after school throughout the year.
+Propaganda and Equations competitions are held in the fall.
+Presidents and On-Sets competitions take place in the spring.
+The top players qualify to compete in the annual AGLOA National Tournament.

 WHY should you participate?

-Players often learn and apply important concepts in core curriculum subjects before they are learned in school.
+Players often learn and apply important concepts in core curriculum subjects before they are taught in school.
 However, it is not enough to know the subject matter (though the more a player knows, the better the player will be).
-Participants must also learn to be critical thinkers as strategy is a key component in each game.
+Participants develop critical thinking skills as strategy is a key component in each game.
 As a result, they develop courage, character, and poise in applying their knowledge while competing against opponents.
+Along with becoming a better student academically, competitors learn the value of hard work and cooperating with teammates.
+A large part of Academic Games is developing students’ into knowledgeable and responsible members of society.